Oakland California, USA Travel Guide

 Lake Merritt Loop, Jack London Square, Uptown/Downtown, Rockridge, Temescal, Grand Lake.

 Guided tours on history, architecture, street art, or food scenes.
-Self-guided options are also available online.
+Self-guided options are also accessible online.

-Dedicated bike lanes on many major streets.
-Portions of the San Francisco Bay Trail offer scenic, car-free cycling.
+Dedicated bike lanes on numerous major streets.
+Parts of the The Bay area Bay Trail offer scenic, car-free cycling.

-Oakland offers a full range of lodging choices, from budget-friendly hostels to luxury hotels and unique local stays.
+Oakland offers a comprehensive range of lodging choices, from budget-friendly hostels to luxury hotels and unique local stays.

 High Season (Summer/Fall): 2-4 months.
 Shoulder Season: 1-2 months.
 Low Season: 2-4 weeks.